lawrencesiao/Slidifyppt/index.md

 ---
 ## Preprocessing

-`We need to find some adjustment variable to adjust the traveling time the senior citizens spent among different stations.`
+`We need to find some adjustment variable to adjust the traveling time to different station.`

 <img src = './resources/15.jpg' height="400px"></img>

 ---
 ## Preprocessing

-`The average traveling time to each station.`<br />
+`The Average traveling Time to each other Station.`<br />
 `For example: 台北車站:16.30435 (min) and 淡水:46.94565 (min)`<br />
-`By dividing this adjusting factor, we could realize where those real energetic senior citizens lived in.`
+`By dividing this adjusting factor, we could realize where the real energetic senior citizens lived in.`

 <img src = './resources/16.jpg'></img>
 <img style="float: center;" src = './resources/17.jpg'></img>